 Stories have the power to connect with both the head and the heart – they help us make sense of our world and support us through worry and grief.
 You can read Ben Harris’s excellent review of Kites here.

 I don’t believe there is ‘nothing‘ to be gained from looking back.
 Nostalgia is a form of easement.
 So encouraging children to read old favourites will also bring them solace.
 I have had several conversations with adults during lockdown who found it difficult to focus on reading new books and turned to their comfort reads just to switch off from everything that was going on around them.

-It now seems particularly pertinent that back in February the theme of Children’s Mental Health Week was ‘Find Your Brave’ in light of what followed.
+It now seems particularly pertinent that in February 2020 the theme of Children’s Mental Health Week was ‘Find Your Brave’ in light of what followed.